pratishgupta91/pratishgupta91.github.io/_posts/2016-07-01-Doomsday Dafodils.markdown

 comments: True
 ---

-Standing tall
+Standing tall all around.
-All around.
-Gulping green
+Gulping green all around.
-All around.
-Shedding sulfur
+Shedding sulfur all around.
-All around.
-Killing killing
+Killing killing all around.
-All around.

 Rusty rainbows in brown background.
 Colossal carcasses, no footsteps found.